Connecting the Dots: Insomnia & Adrenal Fatigue

 4 Sleep Tips for those Suffering from Insomnia & Adrenal Fatigue or Chronic Fatigue

 Sleep dysfunction is complex, which is why sleep meds often don’t work for everyone.
-Hormone imbalance, insomnia, and your adrenals all need to be realigned.
+Hormone imbalance, especially your adrenal hormones, all need to be realigned.
 While there’s no quick fix for sleep dysfunction, you can take steps right away to start getting better sleep at night.

 - Mind-Body Connection